electron/electron/docs/api/session.md

 * `handler` Function | null
   * `webContents` [WebContents](web-contents.md) - WebContents requesting the permission.
 Please note that if the request comes from a subframe you should use `requestingUrl` to check the request origin.
-  * `permission` String - The type of requested permission.
+  * `permission` string - The type of requested permission.
     * `media` -  Request access to media devices such as camera, microphone and speakers.
     * `mediaKeySystem` - Request access to DRM protected content.
     * `geolocation` - Request access to user's current location.